The mailings schedule

 All Medicare Part D beneficiaries are reminded that their Medicare Part D prescription drug plan or

-options and, if necessary, change their plan during the 2021 annual Open Enrollment Period (AEP) that
+options and, if necessary, change their plan during the 2022 annual Open Enrollment Period (AEP

 For more information about the Extra Help or if you want to apply, call Social Security at 1-800-772-1213 (TTY 1-800-325-0778).

-Review your Medicare Part D plan option using https://PDP-Finder.com
+You can also review your Medicare Part D plan option using our Part D Plan Finder: https://PDP-Finder.com